sefinek24/Cloudflare-WAF-Expressions/expressions/main.md

 (http.request.uri.path eq "/www-sql") or (http.user_agent contains "   " and http.host contains "cdn." and not http.host eq "blocklist.sefinek.net") or
 (http.user_agent contains "   " and not (http.host contains "api." or http.host contains "cdn." or http.host eq "blocklist.sefinek.net")) or
-(http.user_agent eq "" and http.host contains "cdn." and not http.host eq "blocklist.sefinek.net") or
+(http.user_agent eq "" and http.host contains "cdn." and not http.host eq "blocklist.sefinek.net" and not http.request.uri.path contains "/resources") or
 (http.user_agent eq "" and not (http.host contains "api." or http.host contains "cdn." or http.host eq "blocklist.sefinek.net")) or
 (lower(http.user_agent) contains "apache-httpclient") or (lower(http.user_agent) contains "embeddedbrowser" and not http.host contains "api.") or